 If you’re eating out a lot, you know it’s killing your budget.
 If you’re not sure how to stop, check out my post about ways to spend less on eating out.

 In general, try to plan ahead for food and have good, ready-to-eat food in the house.
+This can also be part of a no-spend challenge.

 3. Cancel Unnecessary Subscriptions